 New tube holder in action:

 Pretty slick!
 Looks great, but unfortunately it didn't help fix this amp's problems.
 After putting the chassis back in the cabinet, plugging into power and firing it up, it had the same symptoms as before.
-Okay, time to take a deep breath, have a beer, meditate a bit, then grab another brewski and dive back into the amp.
+Okay, time to take a deep breath, meditate a bit, then grab another cold brewski and jump back under the hood.

 Removing a just-installed amp chassis is bad enough, and going through the extra steps to get the Peavey folded circuit board out of the chassis is just no fun at all.
 Okay, here it is: